BlockchainCommons/lethekit/doc/installation.md

 The Lethe Kit software can be placed anywhere you like.
 It does not need to be inside your Arduino sketchbook.
-In these instructions we'll presume you want to install it in `~/src/bc-lethe-kit`
+In these instructions we'll presume you want to install it in `~/src/bc-lethekit`

 Clone the git repository, make sure to enable `--recurse-submodules`:

     cd ~/src
     git clone --recurse-submodules \
-        git@github.com:BlockchainCommons/bc-lethe-kit.git
+        git@github.com:BlockchainCommons/bc-lethekit.git
-    cd bc-lethe-kit
+    cd bc-lethekit
     export LK_ROOT=`pwd`

 Install Lethe Kit into your Arduino sketchbook: